GenciD21/Environment-Detection-System/README.md

 3. **Random Forest / XGBoost for Rainfall Prediction**
    An idea inspired by ChatGPT — using ensemble models to predict rainfall or other weather events.
    I’ll need to explore this further, but it could be an interesting direction for the project.

+### Top Level Overview of the ESP32, Sensor, Display, and Host:

+### Circut and Pin Level Overview of the ESP32, Sensor, Display: